What do you need to consider to ensure you have the foundations of a profitable website?

 - You have some ideas in your head, you’ve seen a few sites you like but would like some feedback and advice from experts

 Urban Attic Design can help you no matter your level of expertise.
-Even those that know exactly what they want always walk away with more ideas than they had when they started out.
+Even those that know exactly what they want always walk away with more and some different ideas than they had when they started out.

 There are 2 fundamental principles to work from when you set out to have a web site professionally designed: